I would be happy to research your racket and reply with a free valuation as observed by me at auctions, specialist sales, eBay, etc over 30 years.

 Rackets 1980s - 2000s

-Some photographs of the head and handle and both sides of the racket are very helpful, especially if there are different features.
+Take a few photos Some photographs of the head and handle and both sides of the racket are very helpful, especially if there are different features. |

-Send an email with above info to me at Jim's Tennis Contact.
+Send to Jim's Tennis Send an email with above info to me at Jim's Tennis Contact. |